wp-plugins/snow-report/readme.txt

 Argentina, Australia, Chile, New Zealand

 <h3>Specify a mountain if you have one in mind.</h3>
-Are you wanting to flaunt how much snow Telluride, CO has this winter?
+Are you wanting to flaunt how much snow Telluride has this winter?
 Or is Mammoth Mountain, CA the only one for you?
 You can easily choose to display snow reports from the one mountain you love.

 Check out the Screenshots section for pictures.